Color Guide

 Only the color differences for HMHS Britannic will be given.

-HMHS Britannic had the Boat Deck deck houses from the handrails to the deck painted this color.
-In her later career, the gantry davits were painted this color.
+In her later career, HMHS Britannic had the Boat Deck deck houses from the handrails to the deck, the sides of the raised roofs and the gantry davits were painted this color.
 Boat gunwales were this color.
+The following photos show how the boat deck deck areas were painted.

 In addition to the structures specified for Olympic and Titanic, the upper hull was white instead of black like Olympic and Titanic.